gtoubassi/dqn-atari/README.md

     cd nvidia_installers
     sudo ./NVIDIA-Linux-x86_64-342.39.run

 The driver will likely claim there is a conflict with nouveau, and offer to write a file to fix it.
+Let it.
 It will then tell you to reboot and the installer will exit.
 BZefore rebooting update the init ramdisk:

     sudo update-initramfs -u
     sudo reboot